 I believe that efficient leadership is composed of transparent and competent priority setting based on inputs from relevant stakeholders.

 I have been responsible for management of ph.d. students and project allocated laboratory staff since 2013 including daily work-flows and yearly follow-up development discussions (MUS).
 In 2016, I headed a research group within the Section ‘Integrated Physiolgy’ including research management and people management.
 Since 2017, I have headed the ‘Integrative Physiology’ section and the three active research groups comprising a total of 12 permanent senior scientists (3 full professors, 9 associate professors) and 3,5 technical staff.
 A total of ~45 employees are associated with the Section which also includes a research center.
 I strive to be competent, transparent and inclusive in all strategic as well as every day decisions.
+Since 2020, I have been head of department at NEXS.
 Furthermore, I strive to develop activities in coherence with other employee’s priorities.

-I have coordinated more than 40 different research projects in the period 2011-2020.
+I have coordinated more than 40 different research projects since 2011.
 The projects have included international collaboration resulting in high impact publications (Nature Communication and PNAS, see publications) and have required coordination of students, laboratory staff, national and international scientific collaborators as well as engagement of clinicians in various disciplines ranging from anesthesiology over metabolism & endocrinology as well as reproductive endocrinology.
 The resulting publications have ranged from basic research in integrative exercise physiology to applied research of for example training modalities and anti-doping related research.
 I have collaborated with more than 220 different authors on peer-reviewed publications.
-Collaborating organizations in research projects have included one of the first National Defence ph.d.’s educated in Denmark, Danish Security and Intelligence Service (PET), Danish and NATO Special Forces, National Board of Health, Municipality of Copenhagen, the two major Danish sports organizations (DIF, DGI), the national elite sport organization (Team Danmark) and the national anti-doping organization (Anti-Doping Danmark).
+Collaborating organizations in research projects have included a National Defence ph.d., Danish Security and Intelligence Service (PET), Danish and NATO Special Forces, National Board of Health, Municipality of Copenhagen, the two major Danish sports organizations (DIF, DGI), the national elite sport organization (Team Danmark) and the national anti-doping organization (Anti-Doping Danmark).
 I have been appointed member of the Partnership for Clean Competition (PCC) workgroup on hematology.
 PCC is the world’s largest foundation supporting anti-doping research.